timwilliate/engineering-blog/_posts/2015-07-10-cloudformation-template-generator.md

 You can see the implicit parameter ev1 (evidence 1) witnesses that G,I are part of one of the valid combinations that we encoded above, namely that only one of the options can be a Some.

-Now we could implement the other `ValidRouteCombo`s for NetworkInterfaceId and VpcPeeringConnectionId each with one line of new code instead of 9 lines each of another constructor for each.
+Now we could implement the other `ValidRouteCombo`'s for NetworkInterfaceId and VpcPeeringConnectionId each with one line of new code instead of 9 lines each of another constructor for each.
 Further, the Valid Combo Pattern encodes much more explicitly in the type system what is valid than the private constructor + factories approach.

-# YAML Support
+## YAML Support

 In addition to our templates including lots of Amazon resources, they eventually accumulated many large and increasing complex [CloudConfig](https://coreos.com/docs/cluster-management/setup/cloudinit-cloud-config/) configuration files to setup individual hosts.
 Some of the components formerly hand-coded in CloudFormation JSON were duplicated across many files.